Updated: April 1, 2025

 Frequently Asked Questions About Business Immigration

-Below, you will find answers to the most commonly asked questions about Canadian business immigration.
+Below, you will find answers to the most commonly asked questions related to the subject at hand.

 Can I buy Canadian citizenship?